jaytremmel/pw-practice-app/README.md

 # pw-practice-app — Playwright Sandbox Toolbelt

-This is my personal Playwright sandbox — a persistent toolbelt I use for exploring, testing, and refining automation workflows.
+This is my personal Playwright sandbox.
+It's a persistent toolbelt I use for exploring, testing, and refining automation workflows.
 It's not meant for production use.
-It’s a living, iterative space where I build out commonly used selectors, reusable functions, and test patterns across a variety of components and UI states.
+It’s an iterative space where I build out commonly used selectors, reusable functions, and test patterns across a variety of components and UI states.

 ## 📦 Current Project State